dminiac/QR-code-generator-using-Python/README.md

     - The QR Code is also saved in .png format (Using `pypng` module.)
   - And also used `tkinter` and `Pillow` to display the QR Code at the time of code execution.

-> Feel free to [create an issue](https://github.com/Prince2347X/qr-code-generator/issues/new) if you're facing any error(s).
+> Feel free to reach back to me via an email: choudharyashish621@gmail.com